AnalogCyan/dotfiles/README.md

 ## 🍎 macOS

 This repository contains a straightforward installation script for setting up a new macOS environment according to my preferred configurations.
-Files are located in the `macOS` directory.
+Files are located in the `Nix` directory.

 This script covers several areas: